eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/maven.md

 Maven modules are seamlessly supported in the Ceylon module descriptor,
 but:

+- the repository type `maven:` should be explicitly specified,
 - the module name must be quoted, and
 - the `:` separator must be used to separate Maven group and artifact ids.